jinook929/_flatiron_project4/README.md

 2. Before logging in, user can see all the notices/comments.
 3. Each notice has its category (please refer to category keys above notice display area).
 4. After logging in, you can create new notices/comments, and edit or delete your own notices.
-5. Keyword search is available for any user (before/after logging in) via the search box on the navbar.
+5. Keyword search is available for any user (both *before* and *after* logging in) via the search box on the navbar.
 6. There are a couple of Easter Eggs, so try to find them~^^√

 ## Screen Captures